Coverage Policy Manual

 Many of the symptoms of celiac disease (e.g., diarrhea, abdominal pain, and weight loss) are nonspecific and are often overlooked.
 In addition, the disease may develop at any time in life, from infancy to very old age.
 In children, the disease typically presents following weaning between 6 and 24 months, and is characterized by abnormal stools, poor appetite, and irritability.
 In adults, diarrhea is the main presenting symptom, but presenting symptoms may be entirely nonspecific, such as anemia or infertility.
 Typical or classical celiac disease refers to the presence of malabsorption, while atypical celiac disease consists primarily of extraintestinal manifestations.

-Celiac disease is a human leukocyte antigen (HLA) -associated disease.
+Celiac disease is associated with the human leukocyte antigen (HLA).
 Approximately 90% to 95% of patients with celiac disease carry the HLA-DQ2 allele and the remaining 5% to 10% carry the HLA-DQ8 allele.
 However, not all people with one of these 2 alleles will develop celiac disease.
 It is believed that approximately 25% to 40% of the general population of the U.S. carries either the HLA-DQ2 or HLA-DQ8 allele but only about 3% of individuals carrying the DQ2/DQ8 alleles will develop gluten intolerance (Hadithi, 2010; Megiorni, 2012).

 Regulatory Status